SjorsWijsman/progressive-web-apps-2021/README.md

 # Ranker
 Live version: [Link](https://ancient-gorge-17717.herokuapp.com/index.html)

-Ranker is a [progressive web app](https://web.dev/progressive-web-apps/) that allows you to rank the songs in your Spotify playlists, allowing you to easily create top 10/50/etc. playlists.
+Ranker is a statically generated [progressive web app](https://web.dev/progressive-web-apps/) that allows you to rank the songs in your Spotify playlists, allowing you to easily create top 10/50/etc. playlists.
 As of right now, this demo only displays the playlists and the first 100 songs in this playlist for authorized Spotify users.

 ![App Screenshot](https://github.com/SjorsWijsman/progressive-web-apps-2021/blob/master/docs/screenshot.png?raw=true)